-House plants have quickly taken over instagram with people posting up their trendy interiors, urban jungles and huge monsteras!
+Indoor Plants continue to take over our Instagram feeds with more and more people posting their trendy interiors, urban jungles and huge monsteras!
 Trust me we’d know coming from a bunch of plant enthusiasts.
-But did you know that House plants actually have some great environmentally friendly qualities to them that’ll help reduce toxins around your home.
+But did you know that Indoor Plants actually have some great environmentally friendly qualities to them that’ll help reduce toxins around your home?

-Believe it or not, but studies show that we spend up to 90% of our time indoors.
-Thats a lot of time inside and if you don’t have clean air resulting in being exposed to indoor air pollution, which is a big no no!
+Believe it or not, but studies have shown that we spend up to 90% of our time indoors.
+That's a lot of time inside and if you don’t have clean air this is resulting in being exposed to indoor air pollution (which is a big no no!)
 Don’t be alarmed!
 There is a way to combat air pollution and toxins that build up in your home.

-House plants are an excellent way to purify your home and make your space more refreshing and healthy for you.
-Below we have created a list of air purifying plants of all shapes and sizes to help you find the perfect frond.
+Indoor Plants are an excellent way to purify your home and make your space more refreshing and healthy for you.
+Below we have created a list of Air Purifying Plants of all shapes and sizes to help you find the perfect frond.

-The Mini Parlor palms are a great option for plant lovers who are looking for something that is easy to take care of, looks great AND helps improve the air quality around them.
-The key to these little ones is to not put them in direct sunlight as they will start to bleach.
-However, parlor palms transpire a healthy dose of moisture into the air, making it a welcome addition in dry winter months.
-These plants are non-toxic. so there perfectly safe for your pets and they help eliminate toxin's such as Formaldehyde, benzene, Carbon Monoxide, Xylene, Chloroform and more.
+The Bamboo Parlor Palm is a great option for plant lovers who are looking for something that is easy to take care of, looks great AND helps improve the air quality around them.
+The key to these tropical plant fronds is to not put them in direct sunlight as their leaves will start to bleach.
+However, Bamboo Parlor Palms will transpire a healthy dose of moisture into the air, making it a welcome addition in dry winter months.
+These plants are non-toxic, so they are perfectly safe for your pets and they help eliminate toxins such as Formaldehyde, benzene, Carbon Monoxide, Xylene, Chloroform and more.

-The Sansevieria Hahnii is a tough little succulent that is absolutely perfect for beginners who have no idea how to keep a plant alive.
+The Sansevieria Hahnii Green is a tough little succulent that is absolutely perfect for beginners who have no idea how to keep a plant alive.
 These little ones can survive tough conditions including a wide variety of temperatures.
-However, be careful not to over water them!
-These is the perfect plant for someone who very much lacks in the art of taking care of a plant but still wants to reduce pollutants in there indoor spaces.
+However, be careful not to overwater them!
+This is the perfect plant for someone who very much lacks in the art of taking care of a plant but still wants to reduce pollutants in their indoor spaces.

 Chinese Money Plant